koushiroue/Lolipatter/README.md

 [logo]: https://github.com/koushiroue/Lolipatter/blob/master/assets/intro.png "Cute stuffs"

-## What is "LoliPatter"'..?'
+## What is "LoliPatter"..?

-LoliPatter is a Loli Headpatting Program designed to entertain for those who seek wisdom in times of crisis.
+LoliPatter is a program that allows you to pat lolies (in this case loli) and designed to entertain for those who seek wisdom in times of crisis.
 The goal of this program is to create a sensible piece of entertainment filled with ideal wholesomeness in participating a headpatting session.

 ### Screenshots